unil-ish/celsus/README.md

 2. You are able to use this website for all your personal purposes.
 3. The website doesn't grant you free copyright on the documents you are using, even after modifying the generated answers.
 Any unauthorised reproduction, partially or integrally, may result by legal pursuit by their authors.
 The Team Rocket declines all responsibilities in case of legal prejudice.
 4. The website is using the technology of OpenAI (aka chatGPT) for educational purposes.
 There is no accord between our mutual societies.
 The website is using those resources by the free authorisation allowed by their respective creators.
+5. All the others ressources included into our software are under the same rule as above.
-5. The Team Rocket is not responsible for the content of your uploaded files.
+6. The Team Rocket is not responsible for the content of your uploaded files.
 Any disturbances resulting from your files can not be reproached to Project Celsus.
-6. Project Celsus and the Team Rocket decline all responsibility if the answers of the software are inaccurate or incomplete.
+7. Project Celsus and the Team Rocket decline all responsibility if the answers of the software are inaccurate or incomplete.
-7. You may make free use of the generated results, nonetheless there is no guarantee of the accuracy of the answers.
+8. You may make free use of the generated results, nonetheless there is no guarantee of the accuracy of the answers.
-8. You can use the code of this website for your own project, as long as you credit us, and you mention the resources we used ourselves to create our project.
+9. You can use the code of this website for your own project, as long as you credit us, and you mention the resources we used ourselves to create our project.

 Otherwise, if you want to check our resources, all the links we used during the project (N.B: not all have been used in the final project) are in the webpage of the software, under the "links" section.